RyKaj/Documentation/InfrastructureArchitecture/Database-SQL-Architect.md

     the default rate for an activity.

 Resolutions are not always easy to recognize.
-Mostly this is because customers do not tell you \"we have a resolution.\" Instead they tell you they have a billing rate.
+Mostly this is because customers do not tell you \"we have a resolution."
+Instead they tell you they have a billing rate.
 The explanation of the special overrides for employees comes in a different conversation, and perhaps to a different member of your team.
 Then later comes the explanation of the